 Graves’ disease is an autoimmune disorder that causes your thyroid gland to produce more hormones than it should.
-Overactive thyroid is called hyperthyroidism.
+An overactive thyroid is called hyperthyroidism.

 Sometimes, the immune system attacks tissues and muscles around the eyes.
-This is a condition called thyroid eye disease or Graves’ ophthalmopathy (GO).
+This condition is called thyroid eye disease (TED) or Graves’ ophthalmopathy (GO).
 Inflammation causes the eyes to feel gritty, dry, and irritated.

 This condition can also make your eyes bulge out.
 This bulging is usually worse in one eye compared with the other.

-Graves’ eye disease affects around 40 percent of people who have Graves’ disease.
-It can also occur in people who don’t have Graves’ disease or be the first symptom for those who haven’t been diagnosed yet.
+Graves’ eye disease affects around 40% of people who have Graves’ disease.
+It can also occur in people who don’t have Graves’ disease or be the first symptom for those who haven’t yet received a diagnosis.

 Symptoms of GO may include: